Sigmmma/c20/src/content/h1/guides/levels/box-level/readme.md

 1. Go to File dropdown in the top left and click it.
 2. Click on the menu item labeled `Save As`.
 3. A window named "Blender File Dialog" should come up.
 Navigate to `(HEK Install Path)\data\levels\test\(Level Name)\models` and set the name of the blend file to the name of your level.
-You'll remember that we created this directory in the [creation of a level directory](~file-directories) section
+You'll remember that we created this directory in the [creation of a level directory](#folder-setup) section
 4. Click on the button labeled `Save As`.

 You've now saved your level.
 The file as is will be used for future sections in this tutorial.

-# End of basics

-{% alert type="success" %}
-Once you've gotten to this point your level is ready to export.
-We will go over some more in-depth features in the [next section](~advanced) to help you design a more interesting map.
-If you do drop off at this point then keep in mind that any following sections will show the tutorial level in a different state than it was during the last section.
-{% /alert %}